 But in 2008, my life changed.
 One of my children had been recently diagnosed with autism and I found myself in a world of parental advocacy that simply couldn’t be outsourced to a grandparent, a babysitter or a close friend.

-In 2008, I also co-founded the award-winning and wildly popular baby naming website, BabyNameWizard.com.
+That year, I also co-founded the award-winning and wildly popular baby naming website, BabyNameWizard.com.
 When my partner and I sold the company to CafeMom in 2014, I had more time to dedicate to writing, my lifelong passion.
-While I’ve always maintained a not-so-secret little sideline helping individuals tell their stories – including online dating profiles, resumes and college essays, when I sold my company, I started writing seriously for myself.
-My essays have appeared in places you might have read and my forthcoming memoir is represented by a fantastic agent.
+I started writing seriously for myself and have been published in many places you might have heard of.
+My memoir is represented by a fantastic agent, but has also been hailed as too depressing by people who don’t know me.

 If you’d like to connect with me, please drop me a line here or find me on social media.